You may choose from five concentrations within the aerospace major according to the

 level.
 Students in this concentration receive a strong background in mathematics,

-the sciences, engineering technology, and the more technical courses in aerospace.
+engineering technology, and the more technical courses in aerospace.
 This concentration

 requires the completion of 31 semester hours of aerospace courses to include aerodynamics